joapuiib/github-organization-tools/docs/reference/commands/auth.md

 The following scopes are required for the different available commands:

 - [[users]]:
-    - `write:org` required to invite users to an organization.
+    - `admin:org` required to invite and remove users from an organization.
 - [[repository]]:
     - `delete_repo` required to delete repositories.